mandober/rust-debrief/concepts/matching/destructuring.md

 <!-- /TOC -->

-Types that can be destructured:
+## Types that can be destructured
+- structs
 - tuples
 - arrays
 - enums
-- structs
 - slices (feature gated, add attr `#![feature(slice_patterns)]`)
 - pointer types
 - boxes

-Destructuring places
+## Destructuring patterns
+- Destructuring takes only irrefutable pattern
 - Irrefutable patterns: binding sites (`let`, fn params, `for` loop)
   - constants cannot be used
 - Refutable patterns with ``if/while let`
   - constants can be used and they must match exactly
 - use `_` non-binding pattern as "catch-all" (default, last match arm)

-## Irrefutable patterns
-Destructuring must take irrefutable pattern

 ```rust
 // let binding